 After serving travelers on the Northeast Extension well for over 50 years, he Hawk Falls Bridge was nearing the end of its design life.
 Modjeski and Masters was again trusted to design a new crossing over Mud Run.

-The Hawk Falls Bridge Replacement Project is currently in Final Design, with construction estimated to commence in 2020.
+The Hawk Falls Bridge Replacement Project is progressing, with construction estimated to commence in 2021.
 The replacement Hawk Falls Bridge will be a 720’ long steel structure featuring a 480’ deck arch span flanked by four 60’ deck plate girder spans.
 As with the current bridge, the new bridge will carry two traffic lanes in each direction, but it will also provide 12’ wide outside shoulders and 6’ wide median shoulders.
 Three welded, steel box arch ribs will be utilized to create an aesthetically pleasing structure that spans the deep Mud Run Valley located within Hickory Run State Park.